Introduction

 -

-If you see the Maker Tape start to wear out or corrode, it's a simple process to peel it off, make sure the probe is nice and dry, and then put a new piece in place.
+If you see the Maker Tape start to wear out or corrode, it's a simple process to peel it off, remove any residue, make sure the probe is nice and dry, and then put a new piece in place.

 -